moliver28/research-handbook/content/job-families/marketing/marketing-operations-manager.md

 ### Marketing Operations Manager (Intermediate)

-Your job as marketing operations manager is threefold: maintaining, optimizing, and integrating a set of marketing tech stacks, including Marketo and Outreach.
+Your job as marketing operations manager is threefold: maintaining, optimizing, and integrating a set of marketing tech stacks.
 You will work closely with business partners across the organization and help impact change and optimization.
 You will be able to drive key quarterly OKRs.

 #### Job Grade